 All discussions with Management occurred in the normal course of our professional relationship and the responses were not a condition of our retention.
 This is our 6th year as Shawnee State University's auditors.

 Management Cooperation

 Management cooperated with us and provided us with complete access to the books and records of Shawnee State University.

-plante moran | Audit Tax.
-Consulting.
-Wealth Management.
+plante moran | Audit 1 to Consulting Wealth Mains general